 Students who major in Health Promotion complete major courses within the department, along with a University approved minor, a program-related course sequence, and a professional education course sequence.
 Students must submit a formal application, interview, and be accepted into the KHP Department Teacher Education Program in Health Promotion (see link).
 Following completion of course work, students complete a semester of student teaching.
 After graduation, students with a major in Health Promotion with Rank III Teacher Certification can teach in schools, go to graduate school in a health-related area, or seek employment in other health-related careers.

 Dr. Melody Noland is chair of the Program Faculty in Health Promotion and teaches courses in school health education.
-Dr. Stephanie Bennett, Dr. Elizabeth Fettrow and Dr. Kristen Mark also teach undergraduate school health education courses.
-Ms. Karen Guarnieri, a retired Fayette County public school teacher, teaches one course in school health education and supervises student teachers in Health Promotion.
+Drs.
+Stephanie Bennett, Jennifer McMullen and Ms. Shelly Krajny also teach undergraduate school health education courses.

 The Health Promotion program is approved by the Kentucky Education Professional Standards Board and the National Council for Accreditation of Teacher Education (NCATE).